Good Shepherd Entertainment: Indie game publishing (2013–present)

 Every game that Gambitious has signed on has been funded and released, with four of the first six titles delivering profits to investors in the first month following release.
 Gambitious had a core group of 30 investors.

 In 2019, Good Shepherd Entertainment partnered with Lionsgate Games and announced John Wick Hex.
 Paul Hanraets stated that Good Shepherd intends to focus on triple-I games and similar licence-holder collaborations.
 According to Hanraets, the company has access to popular pop-culture IPs like John Wick, which it will pair with experienced indie developers.

 In April 2019, Good Shepherd Entertainment acquired a majority stake in Artificer, a Warsaw based game development studio founded by the core team responsible for Hard West and Phantom Doctrine.
 Artificer consists of over 30 team-members who have previously worked on numerous titles including the Call of Juarez and the Dead Island series.

 Devolver Digital bought Good Shepherd on 7 January 2021.
+On January 31, 2024, 25 employees were laid off from Artificer with another 10-12 workers expected to be let go in the next few months.